rcapillon/3DFEM/README.md

 # 3DFEM
 ## Python 3D finite element code

-This python code allows for solving 3D structural problems using the finite element method.
+This python code allows for solving 3D structural problems using the finite element method, with uncertainty propagation capabilities using the Direct Monte Carlo Method.
 New features will be added over time.

 *This code has **NOT** been validated on reference cases yet.*